arc80/plywood/base/docs/QuickStart/BuildDocs.md

 Additionally, building the WebCooker requires choosing an [extern provider](KeyConcepts#extern-providers), which helps demonstrate how Plywood works with third-party libraries.

-Before you proceed, make sure you've built [PlyTool](PlyTool) using the steps described in [Quick Start](QuickStart).
+Before you proceed, make sure you've built [Crowbar](Crowbar) using the steps described in [Quick Start](QuickStart).

 ## 1. Build and run the WebCooker

 First, open a command shell and run the following command from the [workspace root](KeyConcepts#workspaces).
-If you're running on Linux or macOS, replace `plytool` with `./plytool` instead.
-(It doesn't really matter what the current directory is as long as your command shell finds the `plytool` executable.)
+If you're running on Linux or macOS, replace `crowbar` with `./crowbar` instead.
+(It doesn't really matter what the current directory is as long as your command shell finds the `crowbar` executable.)

-    $ plytool run --auto WebCooker
+    $ crowbar run --auto WebCooker

 You should see output similar to the following: